mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 smoothbore in a handgun frame it kicks hard and is inaccurate at any sort of distance, but its chunky and generally down-to-business air of authority adds weight to any argument.
-Adjudicators are favoured by some personnel who venture into the wilderness, as they can be loaded with flechettes for use as snakeshot or with signalling rounds.
+Adjudicators are favored by some personnel who venture into the wilderness, as they can be loaded with flechettes for use as snakeshot or with signalling rounds.